stoianmihail/Concurrent-Link-Cut-Trees/README.md

 Concurrent Link-Cut Trees
 ====

 Link-Cut Trees are considered unparallelizable.
-This is the first implementation of Concurrent Link-Cut Trees, which achieves 10x speed-up for concurrent workloads.
+This is the first implementation of concurrent Link-Cut Trees, which achieves 10x speed-up for concurrent workloads.

 ## Build